| |

 would attend mass the next morning, and receive a lengthy sermon

 about the responsibilities of knighthood.
-Only then did the actual
+Only then did the knighting

-knighting ceremony begin.
-The apprentice would be girded with a
+ceremony actual begin.
+The apprentice would be girded with a sword

-sword by his knightly sponsor, who then tied a spur upon his foot.
+by his knightly sponsor, who then tied a spur upon his foot.
+Only

-Only then would the striking of the shoulder or head occur that
+then would the striking of the shoulder or head occur that marked

 we be looking for a similar rite-of-passage?